-Mitigation 5.1.4
+5.1.4 Mitigation

 Mitigation is identified for each interaction and/or effect in an attempt to reduce the severity, magnitude or duration of the interaction.
 In addition, several acts, codes, regulations and guidelines may require appropriate actions be conducted as mitigative measures prior to or during the interaction.
 Appendix B provides a summary of acts, codes, regulations and guidelines that have been reviewed in the development of the mitigative measures.
-To minimize impacts to the environment, an environmental management plan (EMP) consisting of environmental protection and mitigation measures, waste management planning and emergency response and contingency planning will be developed during the pre-construction planning phase.
+To minimize impacts to the environment, an environmental management planning will be undertaken as part of the design and implementation phase.

-5.1.5 Significance of Residual Effect
+5.1.5 Significance and Residual Effect